Acoustic Paint: Which Type Makes the Biggest Sound Impact?

 Choosing the Right Acoustic Paint for Your Space

-For DIYers on a budget, a coat of high-quality primer followed by two coats of latex ceiling paint is a simple solution that can reduce noise levels by up to 30%.
-For the highest noise reduction, you’ll want to combine sound absorbing and sound blocking paints, applying 2-3 coats of each.
-Adding acoustic caulk, weatherstripping or drywall to existing walls before painting will further maximize the impact.
+On a budget?
+Try a quality primer followed by two coats of latex ceiling paint, which can reduce noise levels by up to 30%.
+For the strongest results, combine absorbing and blocking paints with additional measures like acoustic caulk, weatherstripping, or drywall upgrades.

 Acoustic Considerations in Paint Choice FAQ